BIRDING & WILDLIFE

 Our beloved Loggerhead sea turtles are an endangered species, and they need our cooperation in order for even a few of the precious hatchlings to survive.
 Hatchling turtles travel toward the brightest light, which should be the moon.
 If they are disoriented by artificial light coming from homes or flashlights, they will travel in the wrong direction and never make it to the ocean.

-• No lights are allowed that illuminate the front beach between 10 pm and dawn from May 1st to October 31st.
+• No lights are allowed that illuminate the front beach between sundown and sunrise from May 1st to October 31st.

 • Do not disturb a nesting sea turtle and observe her only from a distance